How To Answer a Washington Debt Collection Court Summons

 How To Prepare for Court Appearances

-Arrive early for your hearing.
+Arriving early for your hearing

 What Happens if You Don’t Respond to the Lawsuit?